Flexiv, a vision-guided robotics company, created an automated application to shape breaded fish into uniform fillets.

 Flexiv (Santa Clara, CA, USA) created the application originally for an unnamed Asian seafood processing company.
 Executives at the food-processing company wanted to improve production throughput.
 They also wanted to reduce the company’s dependence on human labor to process the fish.

-The company installed four robots in May 2024 and began operating the solution in a production capacity that same month.
+The food processing company installed four robots in May 2024 and began operating the solution in a production capacity that same month.
 It added 16 more robots later in 2024, bringing the total number to 20.

 Before automating the process, employees shaped the fish manually.
 This was an exhausting task because they had to do so rapidly without pressing too tightly and potentially damaging the fish.